The Richard A. Helms Award of Excellence in Pediatric Pharmacy Practice

 (5) contributions of new knowledge (scholarship)

 To be eligible for the award, nominees should be a practitioner who has made a lasting contribution to pediatric pharmacy practice.
-Nominees must be in pediatric pharmacy practice for a minimum of fifteen (15) years and an active member of PPAG for a minimum of five (5) continuous years.
+Nominees must be in pediatric pharmacy practice for a minimum of fifteen (15) years and an active member of PPA for a minimum of five (5) continuous years.

 Recipients of the Helms Award give the Helms Award lecture during the Annual Meeting in April/May each year.

 The Helms Award Selection Committee will name one recipient annually in September for the following year.
 Nominations are accepted throughout the year and will be considered indefinitely.
-However, nominations should be submitted by November 2 to be considered for the following year.
+However, nominations should be submitted by September 15 to be considered for the following year.
 To nominate a candidate for the Helms Award, please fill out the Nomination Form.